Do Go On - 536 - FedEx Flight 705

 Oh, my God.

-That would have been a great line.
+That had been a great line.

 Get the Callaway.